MUNsdh/readthedocs/docs/source/How to Use a Breadboard.rst

 Example Circuit (Part 2)
 ------------------------
 You can also try out the adjustable knobs on the breadboard by making a few small changes to the circuit.
 Turn the power off and remove the push button from the circuit entirely.
-Connect the shorter red wire directly to the resistor lead and connect the longer red wire to one of the other red knobs.
+Connect the shorter red wire directly to the resistor lead and connect the longer red wire to the middle red knob.
 Your circuit should now look like this:

 .. image:: ../_static/images/extra.jpg